dxgp/commander-rpc/README.md

-The reposi
+The repository with our commit history exists at: https://github.com/dxgp/commander-rpc

 ## Assumptions
 We have made the following assumptions:
 1. Two soldiers can exist at the same position.
-We feel that this assumption is valid since if we were representing a real battlefied, the grids would capture a large area.
+We feel that this assumption is valid since if we were representing a real battlefied, the each cell in the grid would capture a large area.
 2. The election selects a random soldier.

 Additionally, some functions names are different in our code.
 I'll list the equivalent function names below: